 The foul-smelling VSC consist mainly of hydrogen sulphide (H2S), methyl mercaptan (CH3SH) and dimethyl sulphide (CH3)2SH.
 Methyl mercaptan is the component of VSC with the worst odour, even in small quantities, and therefore the primary target for elimination.
 6,7

-CB12 does not camouflage bad breath, but goes to the root of the problem by neutralising and preventing the formation of sulphur compounds in the oral cavity9.
+CB12 does not camouflage halitosis, but goes to the root of the problem by neutralising and preventing the formation of sulphur compounds in the oral cavity9.
 Good bacteria are vital and help sustain a healthy mouth, CB12 only prevents the bacteria from breaking down food particles, saliva etc. to foul-smelling VSC.

 CB12 is tested in several clinical studies by gaschromatographic analysis, halimeter analysis and organoleptic scores 8-12.